cglosner/SIMD_Matrix/README.md

 SIMD Implementation Runtime: 12252.504719sec
 ```

-I then run a comparison test once between non-optimized matrix
+The comparison test was ran once between non-optimized matrix
 multiplication code and SIMD-optimized matrix multiplication code,
 the results are below: